ELE 3766 Social Networks and Communities - RE-SIT EXAMINATION

-- Upon completion of this course students will have an understanding of current communication challenges, but also the requisite knowledge that will help them to fundamentally understand and anticipate societal as well as organizational changes.
-These include the major current economic, technological and social developments in the Internet, and the ensuing implications for enterprises in general and for marketing and communication in particular.
+- Upon completion of this course students will have an understanding of current communication challenges, but also the requisite knowledge that will help them to fundamentally understand and anticipate social and organizational changes.
+These include the major economic, technological and social developments in the Internet, and the ensuing implications for businesses in general and for marketing and communication in particular.

 - Defining social networks